Your membership has expired

 “In the first half of the year, as tariffs were being implemented, manufacturers—specifically Asian manufacturers—preloaded inventory, creating a very heavy promotional environment,” says Bryce Tecson, the analyst for home appliances at the market research firm OpenBrand.
 “So while you saw prices ticking up, you also saw LG promoting 30 to 50 percent off deals on its appliances.”

 And so we probably haven’t seen the full effect of the tariffs yet.
-Adding to the uncertainty, the Supreme Court is now deliberating on whether the president has the authority to impose some of the steeper tariffs he’s put in place.
+Adding to the uncertainty, the U.S. Supreme Court is now deliberating on whether the president has the authority to impose some of the steeper tariffs he has put in place.

-Some of the price changes we’ve tracked are tied to product introductions.
+A few of the price changes we’ve tracked are tied to product introductions.
 For instance, the Bose QuietComfort Ultra earbuds dipped to $229 in August, but then the company updated them and raised the price back to $299.
-Apple introduced the iPhone 17 and lowered the price of its older iPhone 16 by $100.
+In September, Apple introduced the iPhone 17 and lowered the price of its older iPhone 16 by $100.
 Meanwhile, the Asus laptop and Milwaukee drill quietly disappeared from store shelves.
-And the Omron Series 10 blood pressure monitor now appears to be in limited supply.

 Third-party retailers in the Amazon and Walmart marketplaces are responsible for some of the significant price increases on the diapers, the Nintendo Switch, and other items in short supply.

-For more insight into pricing trends, CR’s survey results, and this season’s sharp rise in turkey prices, see “What to Know,” below.
+For more insight into pricing trends and CR’s survey results, see “What to Know,” below.
 We’ll continue to follow marketplace shifts each week to help you make better shopping decisions.
+For more shopping tips from CR experts, check out our new Talking Carts podcast and Bread & Butter newsletter.

 Here’s the full list of items we’re tracking, arranged by average price.
 You can click above the chart for a one-month, three-month, or maximum view.
 Move your cursor from left to right along the blue line to see each shift in average price.